Alauddin Husain Shah: Cultural contribution

 The reign of Husain Shah witnessed a remarkable development of Bengali literature.
 Under the patronage of Paragal Khan, Husain Shah's governor of Chittagong, Kabindra Parameshvar wrote his Pandabbijay, a Bengali adaptation of the Mahabharata.
 Similarly, under the patronage of Paragal's son Chhuti Khan, who succeeded his father as governor of Chittagong, Shrikar Nandi wrote another Bengali adaptation of the Mahabharata.
 Kabindra Parameshvar in his Pandabbijay eulogised Husain Shah.
 Bijay Gupta wrote his Manasamangal Kāvya also during his reign.
 He eulogised Husain Shah by comparing him with Arjuna (samgrame Arjun Raja prabhater Rabi).
-He mentioned him as Nrpati-Tilak (the tilak-mark of kings) and Jagat-bhusan (the adornment of the universe) as well.
+He mentioned him as Nripati-Tilak (the tilak-mark of kings) and Jagat-bhusan (the adornment of the universe) as well.
 An official of Husain Shah, Yashoraj Khan, wrote a number of Vaishnava padas and he also praised his ruler in one of his pada.
 During Husain Shah's reign a number of significant monuments were constructed.
 Wali Muhammad built Chota Sona Masjid in Gaur.

+In 1502 AD, the Sultan ordered a Madrasa to be built "for the teaching of the sciences of religion and for instruction in the principles which lead to certainty, in the hope of obtaining from Allah the great reward and begging from Him that He will ever remain pleased (with him.)"

 During his reign, an Islamic scholar known as Shaykh Muhammad ibn Yazdan Bakhsh Bengali visited Ekdala where he transcribed Sahih al-Bukhari and gifted it to the Sultan in Sonargaon.
 The manuscript is currently kept at the Khuda Bakhsh Oriental Library in Bankipore, Patna, Bihar.

-Religious tolerance
+Religious policy

 The reign of Husain Shah is also known for religious tolerance towards his subjects.
-However, R.C.
-Majumdar write that during his Orissa campaigns, he destroyed some Hindu temples, which Vrindavana Dasa Thakura has mentioned in his Chaitanya Bhagavata.
-However the destruction of the temples was not carried out by the orders of the Sultan himself.
+While R.C.
+Majumdar writes that during his Orissa campaigns he destroyed some Hindu temples, which Vrindavana Dasa Thakura has mentioned in his Chaitanya Bhagavata, he was well known for his tolerance of Hinduism, for which his Hindu subjects named him Nripati Tilak (Crown of Kings) and Jagat Bhushana (Adornment of the Universe)- and many of his previously oppressed Hindu subjects even compared him to an incarnation of Krishna.
 The celebrated medieval saint, Chaitanya Mahaprabhu and his followers preached Bhakti (Nath-Gopi) throughout Bengal during his reign.
-When Husain Shah learned of Chaitanya Mahaprabhu's huge following amongst his subjects, he ordered his qazis not to injure him in any way and allow him to go wherever he liked.
-Later, two high-level Hindu officers in Husain Shah's administration, his Private Secretary, (Dabir-i-Khas) Rupa Goswami and his Intimate Minister (Saghir Malik) Sanatana Goswami became devoted followers of Chaitanya Mahaprabhu.
+When Husain Shah learned of Chaitanya Mahaprabhu's huge following among his subjects, he ordered his qazis not to injure him in any way and allow him to go wherever he liked.
+Later, two high level Hindu officers in Husain Shah's administration, his Private Secretary, (Dabir-i-Khas) Rupa Goswami and his Intimate Minister (Saghir Malik) Sanatana Goswami became devoted followers of Chaitanya Mahaprabhu.
 Gaudiya Vaishnavas consider him to be the incarnation of King Jarasandha.

-Issue
+Death and legacy

+Alauddin Husain Shah died in 1519 and was succeeded by his oldest surviving son, Nasrat Shah, who had been the crown prince since 1515.
+He was possibly buried in Gaur City near the Qadam Rasul Mosque.
+Henry Creighton saw the black stone tombs of Alauddin Husain Shah and Nasrat Shah in Gaur, which has disappeared, allegedly carted away by the English.